KarolPWr/flask_sensor_display/README.md

 To use different sensor than I, you only need to re-implement sensor reading function `read_temperature()` in `sensor_getter.py` and test if data is correctly written do database (DATE:REAL)

+*Note:* When using BMP280, I2C address will probably be 0x77

+### Configuration

+Constants are defined in `conf.py` file.
+If you want to change i.e. sensor's I2C address or database location, you change them in config file it will be automatically recognized by implicated files.